Too broke to own a home? These startups will fund your American Dream

 When Erik and Rafaela lived in Colorado, and later Nevada, they occasionally looked at property listings and dreamt about buying a home.
-It wasn’t until they landed in Seattle and closer to family, that they decided to turn their dream into reality.
+But it wasn’t until they landed in Seattle and closer to family that they decided to turn their dream into reality.
 The couple had had enough with their latest rental: First the water heater broke, and then the unit flooded, twice.
 After mold started to appear, and their landlord remained indifferent, they decided it was time.

 “We know that problems happen,” Rafaela says.
 “But the way they treated us, it’s like you were going in there to ask for a favor.”